-- Planning First To achieve perfect execution, we must plan every task, no matter how small - Time Out For Safety All employees have the obligation to call a time out for safety

-- Behavior-Based Safety Observations Formal observations aimed at raising safety awareness and promoting teamwork and accountability - Management HSE Tours Visible safety leadership through coaching and mentoring to empower employees and support our safety culture - Self-Audits and Debrief Systematic approach to self-evaluation and continuous improvement - Training Developing our employees as safety leaders
+- Planning First To achieve perfect execution, we must plan every task, no matter how small - Time Out For Safety All employees have the obligation to call a time out for safety - Behavior-Based Safety Observations Formal observations aimed at raising safety awareness and promoting teamwork and accountability - Management HSE Tours Visible safety leadership through coaching and mentoring to empower employees and support our safety culture - Self-Audits and Debrief Systematic approach to self-evaluation and continuous improvement - Training Developing our employees as safety leaders

-In 2020, as a result of COVID-19, we implemented additional actions to help protect our employees.
-These included remote working programs as well as social distancing policies at our headquarters and certain shore-based offices.
-Additional quarantine and testing procedures were implemented for rig-based personnel, as well as limits on non-essential travel to the rigs.
-These procedures include those required to comply with local laws and regulations and customer requirements.
-The Company has rolled back some of these provisions in 2021 in accordance with local laws and regulations, including certain remote working programs, as the need for such programs has been mitigated by vaccination, masking and testing programs.
-However, such programs and practices may continue to change over time as the situation and recommendations of the global heath community continue to evolve.
-Almost 100% of shore-based personnel and 98% of personnel on our offshore rigs have received at least two doses of an approved COVID-19 vaccine.
+In 2022, in some areas we continued to apply certain COVID-19 precautions and protocols, in accordance with local laws and regulations, including certain remote working programs, as the need for such programs was being mitigated by vaccination, masking and testing programs.
 We track health, safety and environment performance on a monthly basis by way of a monthly HSE report, tracking, trending and investigations which are stored in our "HSE dashboard" our custom designed safety database.
 SDL, on behalf of all subsidiaries, is a member of the IADC and participates in its Incident Statistics Program.
-The Company's total absences due to sickness, including COVID-19, were minimal during the years ended December 31, 2021 and 2020.
+The Company's total absences due to sickness, including COVID-19, were minimal during the year ended December 31, 2022.